Priscilla Presley’s ex-business partners accused her of pulling Lisa Marie’s life-support to get control of family name

 Priscilla Presley’s former business partners accused her of withdrawing her daughter Lisa Marie Presley’s life-saving medication to get control of family name, a bombshell lawsuit alleges.

-The 80-year-old former wife of Elvis Presley “ultimately wanted to control” her daughter’s trust and Graceland, according to the suit, obtained by the Los Angeles Times.
+The 80-year-old former wife of Elvis Presley “ultimately wanted to control” her daughter’s trust and Graceland, according to the suit, obtained by The Independent.
+Priscilla Presley’s lawyer labeled the complaint as “malicious character assassination.”

 Brigitte Kruse and Kevin Fialko, the heads of Priscilla Presley Partners, are suing her for breach of contract and fraud; they’re seeking at least $50 million.

 Lisa Marie Presley was hospitalized in 2023 after suffering a cardiac arrest.
-She died in January 2023.
+She died in January 2023 at the age of 54.

-Her mother was aware that she was preparing to remove her as the sole head of her trust and prematurely withdrew life-saving medical treatment in the hopes of gaining control of the sprawling estate, the suit alleges.
+Her mother was aware that she was preparing to remove her as the sole head of her trust and “pulled the plug within hours of Lisa being admitted” to the hospital, the suit alleges.

 “Priscilla knew that Lisa’s death neutralized the threat of Lisa’s efforts to have Priscilla removed as the sole trustee of Lisa’s irrevocable life insurance trust, and Priscilla ultimately wanted to control the Promenade Trust and Graceland,” the filing says.
-“At her house the following week (before Lisa’s funeral), Priscilla exclaimed, ‘I’m the queen.
+“At her house the following week, Priscilla exclaimed, ‘I’m the queen.
 I’m in charge of Graceland.'”

+Marty Singer, Presley’s lawyer, slammed the lawsuit as “meritless” in a statement.

+“This is, without a doubt, one of the most shameful, ridiculous, salacious, and meritless lawsuits I have seen in my practice.
+This is nothing more than a sad and vicious attempt to falsely tarnish the reputation of an eighty year old woman in blatant retaliation for bringing a lawsuit to redress the wrongful conduct of Brigitte Kruse, Kevin Fialko, and their co-conspirators.”

+Priscilla and Elvis divorced in 1973.
+The lawsuit claims that the divorce agreement states “she was supposed to stop using the surname ‘Presley’” and was not mentioned in the late singer’s will.

+When Lisa Marie came into her inheritance in 1993, Elvis’ estate was valued at around $100 million, the filing says.

 Lisa Marie was the sole heir to her father’s Memphis estate.
-Following her death, Priscilla filed a petition challenging a 2016 amendment to the trust, which had removed her as a trustee and instead designated two of Lisa Marie’s children as co-trustees, the Hollywood Reporter reported.
+Following her death, Priscilla filed a petition challenging a 2016 amendment to the trust, which had removed her as a trustee and instead listed two of Lisa Marie’s children — Riley Keough, an actress, and Benjamin Keough, who died in 2020 — as co-trustees, the suit says.

+Riley Keough, the star of Daisy Jones and the Six, has acted as sole trustee of the estate since August 2023.

+The mother and daughter had a “tumultuous and tenuous” relationship, evidenced by Lisa Marie refusing to walk the red carpet or sit with her mother at the Golden Globes to celebrate the nominations for the 2022 “Elvis” movie, the lawsuit alleges.
+Around this time, Lisa Marie was “threatening to sue” Priscilla over the trust dispute.

 Authorities have not claimed any wrongdoing in Lisa Marie’s death.
 The LA County medical examiner’s autopsy report determined she had died from complications from surgery.